junxit/us-congress-bills-109/bill.md

 - **(2)** recognizes Mary Eliza Mahoney as the first professionally trained African-American nurse, and honors other African-American nurses who practice nursing with distinction;
 - **(3)** honors and supports the goals and activities of National Nurses Week;
 - **(4)** promotes further understanding and public awareness of the history of American nurses, who practiced nursing with compassion and devotion and transmitted new scientific knowledge using science-based nursing practice; and
-- **(5)** advocates for women of color to enter nursing and supports the strategies of the American Nurses Association to counteract the shortage of nurses.
+- **(5)** advocates for women of color to enter nursing and supports strategies to counteract the shortage of nurses.